joeandthejuice/career-framework/README.md

 ### How do I use this document?

 This document is meant to be used as a guide for your 1:1s with your manager.
 You should use it to set goals and expectations for your current role.
 Again, its not a checklist, but a more holistic view of what the different roles can look like.
+You as a manager should use this document to help set expecations to the people you are managing.

 ---